naston70/jeremys-it-lab/99.MISC/neil-anderson/Security-Threat-Landscape/security.md

 * Specialised devices may also have more advanced features
 * Another option for scalability and higher throughput is clustered devices

+## Firewalls vs Packet Filters (ACLs)

+#### How Stateful Firewalls Work
+- Firewalls secure traffic passing through them by either permitting or denying it
+- Stateful firewalls maintain a connection table which tracks the two-way 'state' of traffic passing through the firewall
+- Return traffic is permitted by default
+- Firewall rules example:
+    * Deny all traffic from outside to inside
+    * Permit outbound wen traffic from 10.10.10.10/24